Bubble tea: Korea

 Milk tea is not only a daily drink, but it has also become a "fever drink" loved in many countries, including South Korea.
 In the capital Seoul alone, there are 4 famous milk tea shops, which are popular places for entertainment, dating, and meeting of Korean youth every weekend, which are Gong Cha, Cofioca, Amasvin, and Happy Lemon.

+Despite this, milk tea is not as popular in Korea as it is in other East Asian countries.
+Popular bubble tea stores such as Gong Cha and Tiger Sugar in Korea are losing customer's partly because of cheaper, alternative drinks that have started to gain more traction.
+However, there has been a recent surge in Chinese milk tea brands such as Hey Tea, that may just repopularize milk tea in Korea with their marketing and promotion of use of high-quality ingredients.

-In Korea, there are many different large and small milk tea shops, famous brands or just small shops with a drink counter and a table.
-Although pearl milk tea originated in Taiwan, it took certain changes in Korea.
-Koreans are very concerned about keeping in shape, every meal they have to check exactly how many calories they take in, so that they can do appropriate exercises to burn off excess fat.
-Therefore, when entering restaurants or bakeries in Korea, we will see the calorie index recorded very carefully as a way to protect the health of consumers.
-For example, at Gong Cha milk tea shops there, customers can choose the sweetness of their milk tea by choosing the sugar level (0%, 30%, 50%, 70%, and 100%) and similarly choose ice to add personal favourite flavour to their milk tea.
+In Korea, there are many different large and small milk tea shops, famous brands, or just small shops with a drink counter and a table.
+Although pearl milk tea originated in Taiwan, it underwent certain changes in Korea.
+When entering restaurants or bakeries in Korea, we will see the calorie index recorded very carefully as a way to protect the health of consumers.
+For example, at Gong Cha milk tea shops, customers can choose the sweetness of their milk tea by choosing the sugar level (0%, 30%, 50%, 70%, and 100%) and similarly choose ice to add their personal favorite flavor to their milk tea.

 Australia

 Individual bubble tea shops began to appear in Australia in the 1990s, along with other regional drinks like Eis Cendol.
 Chains of stores were established as early as 2002, when the Bubble Cup franchise opened its first store in Melbourne.
-Although originally associated with the rapid growth of immigration from Asia and the vast tertiary student cohort from Asia, in Melbourne and Sydney bubble tea has become popular across many communities.
+Although originally associated with the rapid growth of immigration from Asia and the vast tertiary student cohort from Asia, in Melbourne and Sydney, bubble tea has become popular across many communities.

 Mauritius

-The first bubble tea shop in Mauritius opened in late 2012, and since then there have been bubble tea shops in most shopping malls on the island.
+The first bubble tea shop in Mauritius opened in late 2012, and since then, there have been bubble tea shops in most shopping malls on the island.
 Bubble tea shops have become a popular place for teenagers to hang out.

+United Kingdom

+Bubble tea appeared in the UK sometime between the 2000s and 2010s, and began gaining traction in the United Kingdom through early adoption in Asian predominated areas such as Chinatown and Soho before expanding into the mainstream market.
+Entrepreneurs such as Assad Khan played a key role in its growth, launching dedicated bubble tea shops like Bubbleology in London in 2011 after encountering the drink abroad.
+Bubble tea is especially popular amongst students, who appreciate being able to customize the drink to suit their taste.